optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Proposal

 We continue to support passing algorithms as strings.
-This is important because estimagic promises to work "just like scipy" for simple things.
+This is important because estimagic promises to work "just like SciPy" for simple things.
 On top, we offer a new way of specifying algorithms that is less prone to typos, supports autocomplete and will be useful for advanced algorithm configuration.